Complete workflow: From nothing to insight

 SELECT section,

-count(*) FILTER (WHERE event_type = 'revert_detected') as reverts,
+count(*) FILTER (WHERE "eventType" = 'revert_detected') as reverts,

-count(*) FILTER (WHERE event_type = 'edit_cluster_detected') as clusters
+count(*) FILTER (WHERE "eventType" = 'edit_cluster_detected') as clusters

 FROM 'bitcoin-events.jsonl'